Whistles Women: Lola Ross

 I do eat in a lot but when I go out, I love Japanese food and vegan Japanese food.
-I love the moderation they use in their cooking – from the amount of fats they use to the small portions.
+I love the moderation they use in their cooking – from the number of fats they use to the small portions.
 Portion sizes are so important because we often eat more than we need.

-For more of a treat I love Ikoyi in St James and Farmacy, which is a vegan restaurant in Westbourne Park.
+For more of a treat, I love Ikoyi in St James and Farmacy, which is a vegan restaurant in Westbourne Park.
 They do beautiful food.
 I have a friend who owns Rare Foods too and invites me round for a healthy spread, which is always delicious.

 What’s next for Lola Ross?
 Are there any projects on the horizon you’re particularly excited about?

-My practice is really busy at the moment, so that’s a main focus.
+My practice is really busy at the moment, so that’s the main focus.
 Moody Month is also growing really fast too and we are expanding into different territories in the coming months – Canada, New Zealand and Australia.
 As we grow the app in different countries too I’ll be working with even more incredible women, so it’s an exciting time.